 Most umbrellas will only cover underlying policies if certain rules are met.
 An example might be in relation to the financial strength of the insurance company that holds the underlying policy and the coverage limits of that policy.

-For example, to obtain an umbrella policy, you likely will have to prove that the limits of the underlying policies that it covers (such as your homeowners and auto insurance) are not less than a specified dollar amount.
+For example, to obtain an umbrella policy, you might have to prove that the limits of the underlying policies that it covers (such as your homeowners and auto insurance) are not less than a specified dollar amount.
 Should you change those limits mid-term, you risk changing the way your umbrella will apply toward a loss.

-However, since you no longer meet the terms of the agreement, the umbrella provider may not pay a dime until the required minimum of $300,000 has been met.
-In this case, you would be out-of-pocket for $200,000.
+However, since you lowered your personal liability limit, the umbrella provider may not pay a dime until the required minimum of $300,000 has been met.
+In this case, you would be out of pocket for $200,000.
 This is the difference between your personal liability limit ($100,000) and the required minimum specified by the umbrella provider ($300,000).

 Understanding how such policies relate to your underlying policies can be tricky.
-A call to your Trusted Choice® independent insurance agent will help you determine which policy is right for you and what you need to do to be sure it works at claim time.
+A call to your Trusted Choice® independent insurance agent will help you determine which policy is right for you and what you need to do to be sure it works come time for a claim.